Ebony Concerto (Stravinsky)

-Igor Stravinsky wrote the Ebony Concerto in 1945 (finishing the score on December 1) for the Woody Herman band known as the First Herd.
-It is one in a series of compositions commissioned by the bandleader and clarinetist featuring solo clarinet, and the score is dedicated to him.
-It was first performed on March 25, 1946 in Carnegie Hall in New York City, by Woody Herman's Band, conducted by Walter Hendl.
+Ebony Concerto is a musical composition by Igor Stravinsky, commissioned by jazz musician Woody Herman and completed on December 1, 1945.
+It is one in a series of compositions requested by Herman for solo clarinetist and jazz ensemble and the score is dedicated to Herman.
+The composition was first performed on March 25, 1946, in Carnegie Hall in New York City, by Woody Herman's Band, conducted by Walter Hendl.